burcukutluay/pokeFW/README.md

 ```
   func viewShouldReturn(view: InfoView, height: CGFloat) // returns InfoView(self) with result (the description and the image)
  ```
-According to viewShouldReturn, view (InfoView - UIView) will be returned with Shakespearian description and the image. height (CGFloat) is a calculated height of the description and the image will be returned.
+According to viewShouldReturn, view (InfoView - UIView) will be returned with Shakespearean description and the image. height (CGFloat) is a calculated height of the description and the image will be returned.
 So that imported view controller or class will be informed about the actual height of the view.

 If there is no matched pokemon with the keyword or there is a network depended error, emptyViewShouldReturn delegation will be fired.
 ```